BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Resources.md

 	<summary>Code Explanation</summary>

 1. We create timetask for each building type, this is done by `kha.Scheduler.addTimeTask(*func*, *start*, *period*, *duration*)`, where `func` is function done in this time task, `start` is time to wait for first `func` execution, `period` is time interval between `func` execution, `duration`, is total amount of time this time task exist for, '0' means infinite amount of time and is set defaultly.
+2. We than check if there is sufficient electricity, than check if the resource is less than max, if so than let it produce the resource.
+Then multiply no. of building by building's electricity cost and subtract the product from electricity amount.

 </details>